 Skills for Dental Laboratory Tech Majors

-A major in dental laboratory tech prepares you for careers in which the following skill-sets are crucial:
+dental laboratory tech majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.